cs10/bjc-su23-academy/index.md

 nav_order: 1
 ---

-# **BJC Academy: Gold Section**
+# **BJC 2023 Summer CS Academy**
 {: .mb-2 }
-UC Berkeley, Summer 2022
+UC Berkeley, Summer 2023
 {: .mb-2 .fs-6 .text-grey-dk-100 }

 {{ site.description }}
 {: .mb-2 .fs-5 }

-**Instructors:** Brendan Henrique and Victoria Phelps {: .fs-4 }
+**Instructors:** Caren Thomas, Imen Guechtouli, Sarah Taylor, and Victoria Phelps {: .fs-4 }

 ## Contact Information
-You may contact us at bhenrique (at) berkeley.edu (Brendan) and jedi_force (at) berkeley.edu (Victoria).
+You may contact us at carenthomas01 (at) gmail.com (Caren), imen (at) berkeley.edu (Imen), 20sgtaylor (at) berkeley.edu (Sarah), and jedi_force (at) berkeley.edu (Victoria).

-Please ensure you email *both of us* together if you contact us and follow all the Pre-College program policies regarding emailing staff.
+Please ensure you email *all of us* if you contact us, and follow all the Pre-College program policies regarding emailing staff.

-### Brendan's Zoom Room
+### Final Project Showcase
-Brendan will be holding office hours during course time <a href="https://berkeley.zoom.us/my/brendanhenrique">(click here for Zoom)</a>
+The final project showcase will be on Thursday, June 29th, 2023, at 3 PM PST via Zoom.
+Please direct your webpage to the <a href="https://www.cs10.org/bjc-su23-academy">Final Project Showcase subpage</a> for the Zoom meeting link and to view students' projects.

 ## Course Calendar